-Graph 1 shows the percentage of the Ribble Valley working population employed in different sectors as at March 2008, where available (taken from NOMIS).
-It has not been possible to report figures for five of the sectors, due to the sample size of data being too small for reliable estimates.
-The professional occupations sector in Ribble Valley is much higher than the north west and national average, and the managers and senior officials sector is also higher.
+Graph 1 shows the percentage of the Ribble Valley working population employed in different sectors as at September 2008, where available (taken from NOMIS).
+It has not been possible to report figures for three of the sectors, due to the sample size of data being too small for reliable estimates.